Comments about NERSC

 The other farms I've used don't provide any consulting support at all.

 I found NERSC easier to use than some of the other sites.

 I mainly compare NERSC with the CERN computing facilities, and several other university computing centres.
 NERSC's system of sharing resources and accounting for usage seems to be logical and works well.
 [PDSF user]

-Nersc is very good computing center, I didn't used other similar center, so I don't have comparision.
+NERSC is very good computing center, I didn't used other similar center, so I don't have comparison.